 What is the Niche Meat Processor Assistance Network?

-NMPAN is a university Extension-based national community of practice of people and organizations helping small meat processors thrive by growing our shared wealth of information and innovation.
+NMPAN is program of the Center for Resilient Agriculture & Food Systems (CRAFS) within the College of Agriculture at Oregon State University.
+Since 2008, NMPAN has created a robust national community of practice of people and organizations helping small meat processors thrive by sharing information and innovation.
 Small and mid-sized plants — when available at all — can lack capacity, equipment, appropriate inspection status, and the human and financial capital to upgrade or expand.
 To meet this need, NMPAN assists meat processors, producers, buyers, regulators, and others involved in this growing sector by coordinating, distributing, and developing information and resources to improve access to processing infrastructure and the long-term stability of this sector.
+Although we are housed at Oregon State University, we serve a national and sometimes international audience.

 NMPAN’s Vision